Here are the highlights (For those with short attention spans):

 The images are listed Under Creative Commons License - Under "The Commons," cultural institutions that have reasonably concluded that a photograph is free of copyright restrictions are invited to share such photograph under their new usage guideline called "no known copyright restrictions."

 Story and Characters - Copyright © Paula G. (paulapdx)

 ALL RIGHTS RESERVED.
 Any unauthorised reprint or use of this material is prohibited.
 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without express written permission from the author.

 Please report any violations of this copyright to either my PM or message board or directly to Wattpad.

 The Descendants - A 2018 Wattys Award Winner!Mystery / Thriller

 ❇️ 2018 WATTYS WINNER!
 The Originals category ❇️ - "The Breakfast Club" meets "Veronica Mars" in this most unusual YA Mystery.
-Using ACTUAL, archival material (some dating as far back as 1776), The Descendants weaves a tale of mystery and intrigue...
+SUMMARY: Five high school students, with little in common other than being descendants of the town founders, are forced t...